 This regulation started in the 1970s when fuel economy regulations were starting to form and the United States government determined that trucks should not be held to the same standards as passenger cars.
 As the number of trucks sold increased, the initial regulation for trucks was now split into light-duty trucks and heavy-duty trucks.

-Toyota Tundra: The Tundra is available in different cab configurations, but all feature Toyota’s V8 engine that could tow up to 10,200 pounds.
+Toyota Tundra: The Tundra is available in different cab configurations and can feature Toyota’s V6 or V8 engines.
+The latter could tow up to 10,200 pounds.

 Toyota Tacoma: Considered one of the lightest light-duty trucks, this truck is still very capable.

-Chevrolet Colorado: This truck can tow up to 7,500 pounds and achieves an EPA-estimated fuel economy rating of 18 mpg city/25 mpg HWY.
+Chevrolet Colorado: This truck can tow up to 7,700 pounds and achieves an EPA-estimated fuel economy rating of 18-19 mpg city/25-28 mpg HWY.

 Ford F-150: One of the most popular trucks sold, the Ford F-150 offers both great towing abilities and luxury features.